 Katsuaki Asai was learning aikido under the guidance of the Morihei Ueshiba himself.
-He was born on 18 February, 1942 in Tokyo and joined Hombu Dojo in 1955 being just 13 years old.
-After 10 year of intensive trainings with O-Sensei Katsuaki was already a 4th Dan and been giving aikido lessons in Meiji University of Tokyo.
+He was born on 18 February 1942 in Tokyo and joined Hombu Dojo in 1955 being just 13 years old.
+After 10 years of intensive training with O-Sensei, Katsuaki was already the 4th Dan and been giving aikido lessons at the Meiji University of Tokyo.

-In 1997, when Sensei was 55 years, he was granted with an 8th Dan from the Aikikai and Kisshomaru Ueshiba personally.
-He was a first one to receive this kind of rank at such young age.
+In 1997, when Sensei was 55 years, he was granted with an 8th Dan from the Aikikai by Kisshomaru Ueshiba.
+He was the first one to receive this kind of rank at such a young age.

 There were a lot more anniversaries since then.
 Like 30, 40 and even 50 years of aikido in Germany.
-A lot of the respected Shihans came through years to share the celebration with the Sensei, to demonstrate their skills and show their respect to what Katsuaki Asai was doing all his life.
-He is still there as a head of aikido aikikai in Germany, technical director and is having a biggest rank there.
+A lot of the respected Shihans came through the years to share the celebration with the Sensei, to demonstrate their skills and show their respect to what Katsuaki Asai was doing all his life.
+He is still there, on top of the Aikido Aikikai in Germany.

-By the way, he was considered as one of the best ukes from his period.
+By the way, Katsuaki Asai was considered as one of the best ukes from his period.
 Watch him being thrown by the Masamichi Noro Sensei.